DavidPicc/DavidPicc/README.md

 Hi, I’m @DavidPicc
-My name is David Piccone.
+\nMy name is David Piccone.
 Currently studying Videogame Design in Toulouse Lautrec I’m currently learning C# and Unity, but dabbling in Javascript in my free time.